 Your coach is equipped with a 12V Front Drop-Down Solar/Night Shade that provides privacy and solar heat protection as well as a sunvisor feature.

-The power switches for the 12V Front Drop-Down Solar/Night Shade are located on the driver side trim panel.
+The power switches for the 12V Front Drop-Down Solar/Night Shade are located on both driver and passenger side trim panels.